-This table details the health warning labeling requirements to which alcoholic beverages are subject in several countries.
+This table details the health warning labeling requirements to which alcohol beverages are subject in several countries.
 It also lists health warning labeling voluntarily included by alcohol producers.

 The Beer, Wine and Spirits Producers’ Commitments 2013-2017 include adding to packaging globally (except where similar information is already legally required, prohibited or already provided by voluntary agreements) a standard set of easily understood symbols or equivalent words to discourage (1) drinking and driving (2) consumption by those under-age and (3) consumption by pregnant women.